-Toni Morrison is an American novelist who is best known for her novels exploring the experiences of African Americans.
-When she won the Nobel Prize for Literature in in 1993 she said at the ceremony that she is “pleasantly haunted by ghosts.”
-In this interview with Morrison she explores how ghosts are a part of some of her writing.
-The novel “Beloved” has a ghost as a central character in a story about two slaves who fell in love.
-The novel “Jazz” recalls Harlem in the 1920’s and explores the themes of purgatory and Jazz music.
-Listen to this story to learn what sparks Morrison’s creativity.
+American novelist Toni Morrison is best known for her novels exploring the experiences of African Americans.
+When she won the Nobel Prize for Literature in 1993, she said at the ceremony that she was “pleasantly haunted by ghosts.”
+In this interview, Morrison discussed the ghosts inhabiting her writing.
+The novel Beloved has a ghost as a central character in a story about two slaves who fell in love.
+The novel Jazz recalls Harlem in the 1920’s and explores the themes of purgatory and jazz music.
+Listen to this story to learn what sparked Morrison’s creativity.

-Story Length: 8:33
+Story Length: 8:30